noamkanonich/DealerGuy/README.md

 # DealerGuy
+DealerGuy is a complex web scraping project, which provides you with the 10 most popular product results from Amazon and eBay.
-A complex web scraping project, which developed by using Node.js, MongoDB, JavaScript, HTML, CSS, EJS.
+DealerGuy was developed by using Node.js, Express, Passport, MongoDB, JavaScript, HTML, CSS, EJS, Cheerio and more.

-DealerGuy has
+# How To Start